Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Secure_Protocols.md

 ---

-### 🧩 Key Takeaway
-> TLS enhances HTTP **without changing TCP/IP** or the HTTP protocol itself.
-It adds a **security wrapper** around existing communications — making the internet safer without breaking what already works.

-✅ No changes to your browser.
-✅ No changes to the server’s content.
-🔐 Just **secure-by-default** communication.

----

 ## 📬 Securing Email & Web Protocols with TLS

 Just like HTTP becomes **HTTPS** when wrapped in TLS, the same applies to common email protocols: